hanpari/sovereign/source/02/061_mission.md

 ...

 Besties No.1 got a job.
 She's gonna be an official at the Ministry of Agriculture.
 She has no qualification.
 Her only concern?
 The color of her suit for the first day at the office.
-Besties No.2 is jelous.
+Besties No.2 is jealous.

 ...